Econans/.github/.github/ISSUE_TEMPLATE/test_case.md

 _Replace this with a clear and concise description of what you expected to happen.
 Use exact field naming and expected quantitative results._

 **Environment**
-Is this a test case for a specific environment:
+This test case is for the specific environment:

 - OS: _[e.g. iOS]_
 - Browser _[e.g. chrome, safari]_